jss367/blog/_posts/2017-03-04-Status Quo Bias.md

 Status quo bias.
 Why did it take women so long to enter the work force?
 We haven't been hunting and gathering for a long time.

+The difference between phone books and Facebook are possible the most best examples of status quo bias.
+A phone book is a list of everyone's names with their phone numbers and email addresses, yet no one seems concerned.
+I remember someone telling me, with horror, that people might be able to post their addresses on Facebook, and how horrible that would be.
+Meanwhile, phone books.

+There are certainly difference between these two.
+But if you disagree, just take a moment to think on whether the status quo bias might be affecting you.

+Status quo bias - distribution of nuclear weapons.
+Especially as the stakes get higher

+Status quo bias - the current jobs are the right ones.
+There’s always concern about talking away current jobs, but no one suggests bringing back old ones.
+Let’s say you’re building a technology that eliminates checkout cashiers, which is already going on.
+I find that I always have to answer for that.
+No one suggests bringing back elevator operators.
+What’s the difference?
+Given this new technology, both jobs are not needed.
+So why employ one and not the other?
+Because the one is the status quo.
+There’s nothing inherently correct about the today.
+Should we bring back elevator operators?
+If you ignore the baseline of today, you would never say “we shouldn’t have these jobs (elevator operators and telephone switchers) but we should have these (cashier)”.
+Some of this is because of change, but I think there’s something far more significant and universal at the bottom of it all, and that’s the status quo bias.

+Status quo bias is bad for a number of reasons.
+As I'm mentioned above, it stops or slows us down from doing new things that we should be doing.
+Status quo bias.
+There are a lot of bad things about the way things are.
+Like the way you stand in front of candy bars at the checkout isle
+In a nation dealing with a massive obesity problem, is this really a good idea?
+I think it's a horrible idea, but it's not talked about very much.
+There are endless news articles about Facebook ads and targeted ads, but it's because those new, not because they are